Residential Treatment and Day Treatment for Adults with Bipolar Disorder

 Throughout treatment, care providers acknowledge that the client has experienced trauma and validate the emotions arising from that experience.
 But the treatment team does not ask the client to describe or re-live the trauma in any way.
 Treatment strategies are focused on helping the client develop skills to handle difficult emotions and stressful situations in healthy ways.

-Completing trauma-informed psychiatric treatment for a mood disorder like bipolar illness allows clients to develop insight, adopt skills, and build a strong foundation for healthy living.
+Completing trauma-informed psychiatric treatment for bipolar disorder allows clients to develop insight, adopt skills, and build a strong foundation for healthy living.
 Clients who are trauma survivors are then better prepared and equipped to pursue formal trauma treatment with a specialized mental health provider.

 Help for Young Adults Experiencing Bipolar Disorder